 If your vehicle is registered in a state which does not provide a front license plate, you would either pull in to a parking space, ensuring that the rear license plate is able to be clearly scanned by the LPR system or purchase a custom front license plate from PaTS ($20); proper display the plate on the front of your vehicle would then allow you to continue to back in to your parking space.

 Additional information regarding the purchase of a custom front license plate is available by contacting PaTS at 704-687-0161 or emailing firstname.lastname@example.org, subject line: “Custom Front License Plate Information Request”.

 If the camera can’t get a good picture of the license plate, it won’t be able to read it.
 Don’t worry, though – you’ll still be able to park.
-If you have a virtual permit and are parking in a gated area appropriate to your permit, tap your 49er ID card on the equipment column and hold it there for just a second — until it beeps — and the gate will open.
+If you have a virtual permit and are parking in a gated area appropriate to your permit, tap your 49er ID Card on the equipment column, hold it there until it beeps, and the gate will open.

 - plates with red characters